sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 2: Working with Tables-v2/Fundamentals 2: Working with Tables.md

 <strong>IMPORTANT:</strong><br> Sigma selects a filter automatically (that you can change) based on the data type of the selected column.
 </aside>

-For example, if we select the `Year of Date` column, Sigma knows that is a date column, and provides filtering options based on that:
+For example, if we select the hidden column `Date` in the element panel, open it's menu and select `filter`, Sigma knows that is a date column, and provides filtering options based on that:

 <img src="assets/filters3c.png" width="400"/>